Craig's Scrapbook - Home

 I imagine that many 240-kitted bikes have been run with near-standard jetting that worked well in their previous 200cc incarnation, and have suffered from not only poor economy and richness at the low end, but also poor power and overheating caused by leanness at the top.

 As for the lack of top end zap, this is to be expected with any big bore kit especially if the ports are not reworked to compensate.
 See "Port-Time Area" on this page.
-The head should really be re-machined too.
+The head should definitely be re-machined too.
 Also, high-end breathing is affected by carby size, already a limiting factor with the stock 200 let alone a 240.
 Having the carby bored out to 36mm, as done by RB Designs in the US, would be very beneficial to the 240 I would think.
 Until I buy a bigger carby, I can't really comment on this issue as mine will inevitably sign off early.
 Even so, it pulls so hard and furiously before the power quits that I can't help wondering if the right jetting in a good 36mm PWK wouldn't almost give it a top end to match.

 While on the subject of economy, my bike, with its 28mm carby, always was excellent and is now probably even better on Optimax.
 For example, my last ride was 90km (56 miles) of quite fast, steep, tight and often very rough terrain, with no attempt to spare the horses, and I used only 7 litres (1.85 US galls) of fuel.
 Not bad.